padipiee/WindowsDebloater/README.md

 Attempts to improve security and privacy posture of default configurations.

 # Usage
-Use scripts under controls directory
+Use scripts under controls directory.
 Download zip and execute the needed scripts (0001 to xxxx ).